-3.3.1 Except as provided in subpart 3.3.2 of this MOU or otherwise specified in this subpart, the assignments and assumptions of the USDOT Secretary's responsibilities under subparts 3.1 and 3.2 of this MOU shall apply to the environmental review, consultation, or any other action pertaining to the environmental review or approval of the following classes of highway projects located within the State of Alaska.
-The definition of "highway project" is found at 23 CFR 773.103, and for purposes of this MOU, "highway project" includes eligible preventative maintenance activities.
-The DOT&PF shall conduct any reevaluation required by 23 CFR 771.129 for projects for which construction is not completed prior to the date of this MOU, in accordance with the provisions of this MOU.
-Prior to approving any CE determination, FONSI, final EIS, or final EIS/ROD, DOT&PF shall ensure and document that for any proposed project the design concept, scope, and funding are consistent with the current Transportation Improvement Plan (TIP), Regional Transportation Plan (RTP), or Metropolitan Transportation Plan (MTP), as applicable.
+- 3.3.1 Except as provided in subpart 3.3.2 of this MOU or otherwise specified in this subpart, the assignments and assumptions of the USDOT Secretary's responsibilities under subparts 3.1 and 3.2 of this MOU shall apply to the environmental review, consultation, or any other action pertaining to the environmental review or approval of the following classes of highway projects located within the State of Alaska.
+The definition of "highway project" is found at 23 C.F.R. part 773.103, and for purposes of this MOU, "highway project" includes eligible preventative maintenance activities.
+The DOT&PF shall conduct any reevaluation required by 23 C.F.R. part 771.129 for projects for which construction is not completed prior to the date of the Original MOU, in accordance with the provisions of this MOU and the Original MOU.
+Prior to approving any CE determination, FONSI, final EIS, or final EIS/ROD, DOT&PF shall ensure and document that for any proposed project the design concept, scope, and funding are consistent with the current Transportation Improvement Plan (TIP), Regional Transportation Plan (RTP), or Metropolitan Transportation Plan (MTP), as applicable. - A. All Class I, or EIS projects that are funded by FHWA or require FHWA approvals. - B. All Class II, or CE projects, that are funded by FHWA or require FHWA approvals. - C. All Class III, or EA projects, that are funded by FHWA or require FHWA approvals. - D. The DOT&PF will not assume the NEPA responsibilities of other Federal agencies.
+However, DOT&PF may use or adopt another Federal agency's NEPA analysis or documents consistent with 40 C.F.R. parts 1500-1508, current law, and USDOT and FHWA regulations, policies, and guidance.

-- A. All Class I, or EIS projects, that are funded by FHWA or require FHWA approvals. - B. All Class II, or CE projects, that are funded by FHWA or require FHWA approvals. - C. All Class III, or EA projects, that are funded by FHWA or require FHWA approvals. - D. The DOT&PF will not assume the NEPA responsibilities of other Federal agencies.
-However, DOT&PF may use or adopt another Federal agency's NEPA analysis or documents consistent with 40 C.F.R. parts 1500-1508, current law, and USDOT and FHWA regulations, policies, and guidance. - 3.3.2 The following are specifically excluded from the list in subpart 3.3.1 of highway projects: - A. Any Federal Lands Highway projects authorized under 23 U.S.C.
-202, 203, and 204, unless such projects will be designed and constructed by DOT&PF. - B. Any project that crosses or is adjacent to international boundaries.
-For purposes of this MOU, a project is considered "adjacent to international boundaries" if it requires the issuance of a new, or the modification of an existing, Presidential Permit by the U.S. Department of State. - C. Programs and projects advanced by direct recipients of Federal-aid Highway Program funds other than DOT&PF, including but not limited to: - 1.
-Recreational Trails program; - 2.
-TIGER Discretionary grants; - 3.
-Direct recipient tribal projects; and - 4.
-Shakwak program. - D. Privately-funded or other agency funded projects requiring NEPA review as part of Interstate access approvals, unless such projects will be designed and constructed by DOT&PF. - E. NEPA review for private requests for changes in controlled access, unless such projects will be designed and constructed by DOT&PF. - F. This assignment does not include the environmental review associated with the development and approval of a CE, EA, FONSI, Draft EIS, FEIS, or ROD for the following projects: - 1.
-67698 & 67877 / 0922005 & 0922008 Gravina Access; - 2.
-71100 / 000S131 Juneau Access Improvements; and - 3.
-53014 / 0212015 Sterling Highway: MP 45-60.
+- 3.3.2 The following are specifically excluded from the list in subpart 3.3.1 of highway projects: - A. Any Federal Lands Highway projects authorized under 23 U.S.C.
+202, 203, 204, and Section 1123 of the Fixing America's Surface Transportation Act (P.L.
+114-94), unless such projects will be designed and constructed by DOT&PF. - B. Any project that crosses or is adjacent to international boundaries.
+For purposes of this MOU, a project is considered "adjacent to international boundaries" if it requires the issuance of a new, or the modification of an existing, Presidential Permit by the U.S. Department of State. - C. Projects under the Recreational Trails Program (23 U.S.C.
+206). - D. Denali Commission projects (fully administered by the Denali Commission, with no FHWA involvement after transfer of funds.) - E. The Shakwak Program (1976 highway construction funding accord between the United States and Canada.) - F. Any projects advanced by direct recipients other than DOT&PF. - G. Privately funded or other agency funded projects requiring NEPA review as part of Interstate access approvals, unless such projects will be designed and constructed by DOT&PF. - H. NEPA review for private requests for changes in controlled access, unless such projects will be designed and constructed by DOT&PF. - I. Projects designed and constructed by FHWA under a 23 U.S.C.
+308 agreement between the FHWA Western Federal Lands Highway Division and DOT&PF.